Six Nations. Round 2 Wrap Ireland 21 Italy 8

 The home side dominated most of the first half but poor handling let them down time and again allowing Italy to clear.

-As Ireland’s form continued to frustrate, the Italians eventually worked themselves a couple of chances with Manuela Furlan and Valentina Ruzza going close before the visitors got on the scoreboard through a Michela Sillari penalty just before the break.
+As Ireland’s form continued to frustrate, the Italians eventually worked themselves a couple of chances with Manuela Furlan and Valentina Ruzza going close before the visitors got on the scoreboard through a penalty just before the break.
 The teams turned round with Ireland leading 7- 3.

-The second half was fairly similar as Ireland’s carelessness and a spirited Italian defence saw several chances go to waste before the Irish scrum came to the rescue with two tries from captain Ciara Griffin as they powered towards, and over, the line.
+The second half was fairly similar as Ireland’s carelessness and a spirited Italian defence saw several chances go to waste before the Irish scrum came to the rescue with two tries from captain as they powered towards, and over, the line.

 Ireland captain Ciara Griffin controls the ball at the back of the scrum for her first try.